 Is longboarding harder than skateboarding?

 It is one of the most asked questions, and beginners are those who ask.
 In simple words, as a beginner, you can not begin riding from a skateboard due to the short length of the board.
-A longboard has comparatively ten extra inches than a skateboard.
+We have been riding both skateboards and longboards, a longboard has comparatively ten extra inches than a skateboard.
 That is to say; a longboard gives you more room to stand and balance yourself.
 They are ultimately making it easier to learn and ride for the newcomers.

 How much time is required to learn longboarding?